alex-richard-alisha/sdc-questions-and-answers/README.md

 This project requires an environment an installation of `PostGreSQL`, as well as an instantiated database `questions_and_answers`.

+In order to seed the database, first run `npm seed`.

 In order to run this project, first run ```npm install``` from the root directory.
 Then start the server using ```npm start```.

 ### Technologies